prts44/UWFlushAPI/README.md

 # UWFlushAPI
-API for the UWFlush database
+API for the UWFlush database.
+Currently hosted locally, with plans to host it publically.